-Investor A Investor B Investor C Institutional Class R Conversion to Investor A Shares?
-N/A Yes, automatically after approximately eight years.
-No. No. No. Advantage Makes sense for investors who are eligible to have the sales charge reduced or eliminated or who have a long-term investment horizon because there are no ongoing distribution fees.
+Investor A Investor B Investor C ^{2,3} Institutional Class R Advantage Makes sense for investors who are eligible to have the sales charge reduced or eliminated or who have a long-term investment horizon because there are no ongoing distribution fees.
 No up-front sales charge so you start off owning more shares.
 No up-front sales charge so you start off owning more shares.
-These shares may make sense for investors who have a shorter investment horizon relative to Investor A Shares.
+These shares may make sense for investors who have a shorter investment horizon relative to Investor A or Investor B Shares.
 No up-front sales charge so you start off owning more shares.
 No distribution or service fees.
 No up-front sales charge so you start off owning more shares.
 Disadvantage You pay a sales charge up-front, and therefore you start off owning fewer shares.
 Limited availability.
 You pay ongoing distribution fees each year you own Investor B Shares, which means that you can expect lower total performance than Investor A Shares.
 You pay ongoing distribution fees each year you own Investor C Shares, which means that over the long term you can expect higher total fees per share than Investor A Shares and, as a result, lower total performance.
 Limited availability.
 Limited availability.
-You pay ongoing distribution fees each year you own Class R Shares, which means that over the long term you can expect higher total fees per share than Investor A Shares and, as a result, lower total performance.
+You pay ongoing distribution fees each year you own Class R Shares, which means that over the long term you can expect higher total fees per share than if you owned Investor A Shares and, as a result, lower total performance.

-&lt;sup>1 Please see "Details About the Share Classes" for more information about each share class.
+1 Please see "Details About the Share Classes" for more information about each share class.